 Optimising the file sizes of your digital scrapbooking layouts is a great way to keep your overall file storage space somewhat under control.
 It also enables you to easily see the image contents of Photoshop® .PSDs when you are viewing the thumbnails in Windows Explorer®.
-For ALL Photoshop users one of the best ways to do that is to save your files as .TIFs instead of in the native Photoshop .PSD file format.
+For ALL Photoshop users, one of the best ways to do that is to save your files as .TIFs instead of in the native Photoshop .PSD file format.
 In this quick and easy tutorial we run through the steps to convert your digital scrapbook layouts into .TIF format.

-This method is my preferred way of saving my work; I have saved all my layouts, and my design files too for that matter, in .TIF format since at least 2007.
+The following method is my preferred way of saving my work; I have saved all my layouts, and my design files too for that matter, in .TIF format since at least 2007.
 I was prompted to make the conversion from .PSD to .TIF because I had totally run out of hard+drive space.
 I reduced my files overall by half.

 Saving in .TIF is easy peasy so the following tutorial is super short and super sweet.

 Step 1: Click on File > Save As

 This will open the Save As options dialogue box so that you can specify the file format that you want to use to save your file in a .TIF version.

 Click on the Format drop down list and select TIFF (*.TIF; *.TIFF) from the list, then type in the name you want to call your file in the File name field.

 This lets Photoshop know which particular file format dialogue box to bring up in the next step so that you can specify exactly how you want Photoshop to save the file.